Best Outdoor Security Cameras of 2025

 One major drawback with this camera is that you can’t use it as a standalone device.
 It must connect to a SimpliSafe base station that acts as the brain of your security system.
 Because we highly recommend a SimpliSafe security system anyway, this isn’t a big drawback for us.

-We’re particularly impressed by the way the Outdoor Camera works with the Pro and Pro Plus SimpliSafe subscriptions, which cost $49.99 and $79.99 per month, respectively.
-This combo enables the Outdoor Camera’s AI threat detection and Active Guard Outdoor Protection.
-When it detects a threat, a SimpliSafe agent uses your camera to assess the situation and scare off any perpetrator with the camera’s speaker, siren, and spotlight.
+What really impressed us was how the Outdoor Camera transforms with the Pro and Pro Plus SimpliSafe subscriptions, which cost $49.99 and $79.99 per month, respectively.
+This pairing activates the camera’s Active Guard Outdoor Protection feature.
+Here’s how it works: when the camera’s AI spots a potential threat, a live SimpliSafe agent immediately reviews the footage and actively intervenes using the camera’s speaker, built-in siren and spotlight to scare them away.
 These top-tier subscription plans also give you cellular backup and provide cloud storage for up to 10 SimpliSafe cameras.

 FYI: When we tested this feature, we learned that the outdoor camera uses AI person detection to fine-tune its alerts.
 It didn’t trigger Active Guard when a cat wandered into our yard, but it did when the pizza delivery guy came to deliver our dinner.